The Essence of Lombardian Cuisine

 Spiedo Bresciano

-In Brescia, especially around Lake Garda, spiedo Bresciano is made with pork, beef, chicken, or rabbit that’s skewered between pieces of potato and sage.
+In Brescia, especially around Lake Garda, spiedo Bresciano is made with pork, beef, chicken, or rabbit skewered between pieces of potato and sage.
 Drizzled with butter and seasoned with salt, the skewers slowly roast over an open flame until the meat is tender and juicy.
 Historically, the spiedo were also made with the meat of game birds.

 Manzo all’Olio

-Beef, or manzo, is widely savored throughout Lombardy, and manzo all’olio is a classic preparation from Brescia especially prominent in the Rovato area.
+Beef, or manzo, is widely savored throughout Lombardy, and manzo all’olio is a classic preparation from Brescia, especially prominent in the Rovato area.
 The dish calls for a cut of beef called the priest’s hat, which is the shoulder cut.
 Anchovies, garlic, parsley, capers, and onion are minced and sautéed along with the beef.
-Equal amounts of olive oil and water are added to the pan to cover the meat, which cooks slowly for a couple of hours until the amount of liquid has reduced by half, and the meat is tender.
+Equal amounts of olive oil and water are added to the pan to cover the meat, which cooks slowly for a couple of hours until the amount of liquid has reduced by half and the meat is tender.
 The remaining sauce can be spooned over the sliced meat when serving.

 Faraona al Mascarpone

 Faraona al mascarpone is a guinea fowl dish from south Lombardy.
 The guinea fowl is first seasoned with salt and pepper, then stuffed with mascarpone cheese to prepare the dish.
 Next, oil, butter, white wine, carrots, onion, celery, and seasoning are added to a pot along with the guinea fowl.
-Everything is simmered together slowly over low heat until the guinea fowl is cooked.
+Everything is slowly simmered over low heat until the guinea fowl is cooked.
 The remaining liquid and cooked vegetables are usually puréed and served as a sauce alongside the bird.

 Fagiano alla Milanese